alankashiwa/azure-sdk-for-js/sdk/maps/maps-traffic/README.md

 const { DefaultAzureCredential } = require("@azure/identity");
 const client = new TrafficClient(new DefaultAzureCredential());
 ```

+## Key concepts

+### TrafficClient

+`TrafficClient` is the primary interface for developers using the Azure Maps Traffic client library.
+Explore the methods on this client object to understand the different features of the Azure Maps Traffic service that you can access.

 ## Examples
 The following sections provide several code snippets covering some of the most common Azure Maps Traffic tasks, including: